Memo on "Clean Hands" Code of Conduct

 Accepting gifts, money, and goods

-The board does not consider a general ban on accepting gifts to be useful.
-By refusing all gifts by definition, employees could overstep the bounds of courtesy.
-Because the ministries already set a limit of ƒ100 in 1999, we have set the maximum limit at €50.
+The Board does not consider a general ban on accepting gifts to be appropriate.
+By refusing all gifts by definition, an employee could overstep the bounds of courtesy.
+Since a limit of 100 guilders was already established at the ministries in 1999, we have set the maximum limit at 50 euros.

-Travel and dinners
+Travel and dining

-Civil servant initiative
+Civil servant's initiative

 Failure to comply with these obligations may result in disciplinary action.